How To Find The 8 Sedona Vortexes

 The energy found at the Sedona vortexes is strong enough to severely twist the branches and trunks of these trees.
 However, if you look closely, Juniper trees often lay beside perfectly straight trees.

 According to some believers, Sedona sits on one big vortex.
-And some would go as far to say Sedona has hundreds of individual vortex sites spread throughout the entire region.
+And some would go as far as saying that Sedona has hundreds of individual vortex sites spread throughout the entire region.

 Depending on who you ask, energy vortex fields can be felt up to a half-mile away.
 For this reason, Sedona is regarded as a sacred and powerful place.

-Many of Sedona’s vortex sites are located directly next to some of the best scenic spots in the region and it’s common to see people practicing meditation or yoga at these locations.
-Visiting all of the Sedona vortexes is on many people’s wishlist of best things to do in Sedona, AZ.
+Many of Sedona’s vortex sites are located directly next to some of the most scenic spots in the region and it’s common to see people practicing meditation or yoga at these locations.
+Visiting all of the vortexes is one of the most popular things to do in Sedona.

 You can get to all the vortexes sites in Sedona with a combination of driving and hiking.
 Some of the vortexes on this list will require hiking while others can be easily reached with minimal walking.